 Yellow spots appear on leaves with downy spots on underside of foliage.
 Older leaves in center of vine are infected first.
 Can infect fruits, become soft, grayish, wither, may or may not have downy symptom.
 Over-winters on fallen leaves, so fall clean up is vital.

+Natural Control

 Serenade® Garden Disease Control